 Our commercial success will depend in part on not infringing the patents or violating the other proprietary rights of third parties.
 Issued patents held by others may limit our ability to develop commercial products.
 All issued patents are entitled to a presumption of validity under the laws of the United States.
 If we need suitable licenses to such patents to permit us to develop or market our product candidates, we may be required to pay significant fees or royalties and we cannot be certain that we would even be able to obtain such licenses.
 Competitors or third parties may obtain patents that may cover subject matter we use in developing the technology required to bring our products to market, that we use in producing our products, or that we use in treating patients with our products.
 We know that others have filed patent applications in various jurisdictions that relate to several areas in which we are developing products.
 Some of these patent applications have already resulted in patents and some are still pending.
 If we were found to infringe any of these issued patents or any of the pending patent applications, when and if issued, we may be required to alter our processes or product candidates, pay licensing fees or cease activities.
 If use of technology incorporated into or used to produce our product candidates is challenged, or if our processes or product candidates conflict with patent rights of others, third parties could bring legal actions against us, in Europe, the United States and elsewhere, claiming damages and seeking to enjoin manufacturing and marketing of the affected products.
 Additionally, it is not possible to predict with certainty what patent claims may issue from pending applications.
-In the United States, for example, patent prosecution can proceed in secret prior to issuance of a patent, provided such application is not filed in foreign jurisdiction.
-For U.S. patent applications that are also filed in foreign jurisdictions, such patent applications will not publish until 18 month
+For U.S. patent applications that are also filed in foreign jurisdictions, such patent applications will not publish until 18 months from the filing date of the application.
+For U.S. patent applications that are also filed in foreign jurisdictions, such patent applications will not publish until 18 mo